ShradhaR/main/README.md

 4. This interface can allow riders to select available options in his/her region to book a ride.
 5. DRide contract "BookRide" will check if rider's account has sufficient balance to make payment.
 After that ride is booked.
 6. After ride completion, payment has been released to Driver from Rider.
-7. Both Driver and Rider can provide review to each other.

 Technical Details:
 DRide has been developed on Ethereum blockchain.